Living Standard — Last Updated 13 May 2026

 This section is non-normative.

 These APIs offer functionality to parse a string containing HTML into a DOM tree, and to filter the resulting tree according to a user-supplied configuration.
-The methods come in two main flavors:
+The methods come in two main flavors: "safe" and "unsafe".

 The "safe" methods will not generate any markup that executes script.
 That is, they are intended to be safe from XSS.
 The "unsafe" methods will parse and filter based on the provided configuration, but do not have the same safety guarantees by default.